dgoppenheimer/md-sims/docs/reference/conda-colab.md

----
-title: Conda on Colab
+# Conda on Colab

-date: 2022-02-05
-description: A quick guide to installing Conda on Google Colab
+A quick guide to installing Conda on Google Colab
----

 Some packages recommend using `conda` for installation on Google Colab.
 Here is a quick guide to doing so.